ipierago/gf-svc-poc/README.md

 skaffold dev
 ```

 If you have trouble, try waiting a moment and running again.
 Sometimes nginx deploy in the first step takes awhile to stabilize.

 If you continue to have trouble, restart the Kubernetes cluster from the "Settings" menu on Docker Desktop.

 Logs are not shown in the console when using skaffold.
+This is a known issue.

 ### Manual build